hackskills/blackjack/README.md

 The full rules can be found on [Wikipedia](https://en.wikipedia.org/wiki/Blackjack).

 ### How the Game Works
 The game can handle up to 7 players, although more players can be added by modifying the code.
 Each player starts with $100 and the game will continue for as long as there is a player who still has money.
 Players lose money by betting and then losing the round, and they win by betting and then winning the round.
+The player does not win or lose money if the sum is the same as the dealer's sum, as long as it's not a blackjack.